 - Click the Add button to add a name for the certificate chain and its private key pair.
 This certificate is the default used by Gorouter and HAProxy.
 You can either provide a certificate signed by a Certificate Authority (CA) or click on the Generate RSA Certificate link to generate a self-signed certificate in Ops Manager.

-If you are not using SSL encryption or if you are using self-signed certificates, select Disable SSL certificate verification for this environment.
-Selecting this checkbox also disables SSL verification for route services and disables mutual TLS app identity verification.
+If you are not using SSL encryption or if you are using self-signed certificates, select the Disable SSL certificate verification for this environment checkbox.
+Enabling this checkbox also disables SSL verification for route services and disables mutual TLS app identity verification.

 Note: For production deployments, Pivotal does not recommend disabling SSL certificate verification.

 Disable HAProxy forwards requests to Router over TLS.
 By default, PAS does not deploy HAProxy.

 Setting appropriate ASGs is critical for a secure deployment.
 To acknowledge that once the PAS deployment completes, it is your responsibility to set the appropriate ASGs:

 Select Application Security Groups.

 In the Type “X” to acknowledge this requirement field, enter